binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ##### Entered by Software (automatically) {#cloud-risks-that-solution-causes-storage-of-secrets-credentials-and-other-secrets-entered-by-software}

 In order for an application or service to access the secrets provided by one of these tools, it must also be able to authenticate itself, which means we have replaced the secrets in the configuration file with another secret to access that initial secret, thus making the whole strategy not that much more secure, unless you are relying on obscurity.
 This is commonly known as the [secret zero](https://news.ycombinator.com/item?id=9453754) problem.

+### Serverless

+Many of the gains that attract people to the serverless paradigm are imbalanced by the extra complexities required to understand in order to secure the integration of the components.
+There is a real danger that Developers fail to understand and implement all the security countermeasures required to get them to a similar security stand point that they enjoyed having their components less distributed and running in long lived processes.

+#### Frameworks

+These frameworks may lead the Developer to think that the framework does everything for them, it does not, so using a framework is just another thing to learn.

+#### Functions

+API keys are great, but not so great when they reside in untrusted territory, which in the case of the web, is any time your users need access to your API, so anyone permitted to become a user has permission to send requests to your API.

+Do not depend on client side API keys for security, this is a very think layer of defence.
+You can not protect API keys sent to a client over the internet.
+Yes, we have TLS, but that will not stop an end user masquerading as someone else.

+Also consider anything you put in source control even if not public, already compromised.
+Your source control is only as strong as the weakest password of any given team member at best.
+You have also got build pipelines that are often leaking, along with other leaky mediums such as people.

+AWS as the largest CSP is a primary target for attackers.

 ## 5. SSM Costs and Trade-offs